sodadata/docs/soda-library/check-suggestions.md

 **Check suggestions** assists Soda users in auto-generating basic data quality checks using the Soda Checks Language (SodaCL), a domain-specific language for data quality testing.<br /> *Requires Soda Library*<br /> *Requires Soda Scientific*

 A Soda check is a test that Soda executes when it scans a dataset in your data source.
 SodaCL includes over 25 built-in metrics and checks that you can use to write Soda Checks for data quality, including metrics for missing values, duplicates, schema changes, and freshness.
-You use a `checks.yml` file to store the checks you write using SodaCL.
+When using Soda Library, you use a `checks.yml` file to store the checks you write using SodaCL.

 Instead of writing your own data quality checks from scratch, check suggestions profiles your dataset and prompts you through a series of questions so that it can leverage the built-in Soda metrics and quickly prepare data quality checks tailored to that individual dataset.